Dr Vanessa Abrahamson PhD, MSc, BSc, PGCTL(HE), PGCert(Social Research Methods)

 London – 23 January 2020

-Venue: Wellcome Collection Event Spaces, 183 Euston Road, London NW1 2BE
+Venue: Wellcome Collection Event Spaces, 183 Euston Road, London NW1 2B

-Our findings will be presented at two national workshops.
-At these workshops, we will seek feedback on the implications of our findings from the audiences including members of the public, carers, HAH providers, local health service planners.
-By combining all this information we will assess which models are likely to lead to the best outcomes and represent best value for money and create guidelines for planning HAH services in the future.
+Our findings were presented at two national workshops.
+At these workshops, we sought feedback on the implications of our findings from the audiences including members of the public, carers, HAH providers and health service commissioners.
+We combined all this information to assess which models of service provision are likely to lead to the best outcomes, represent best value for money and create guidelines for planning HAH services in the future.
+A summary of the consensus events can be found in the Phase 3 summary (pdf).

 Research Associate Phone: 01227 826506